joheenc/joheenc.github.io/index.md

 Currently I'm working on:
 - Supermassive black hole transients ([quasi-periodic eruptions](https://arxiv.org/ftp/arxiv/papers/1909/1909.04693.pdf), which may be an electromagnetic counterpart to [EMRIs](https://en.wikipedia.org/wiki/Extreme_mass_ratio_inspiral); and [tidal disruption events](https://en.wikipedia.org/wiki/Tidal_disruption_event), which are exciting laboratories to study super-Eddington accretion and general relativistic effects of massive BHs)
-- Ultracompact [X-ray](https://www.astro.ru.nl/~nelemans/Research/UCXB.html) and [white dwarf](https://en.wikipedia.org/wiki/AM_Canum_Venaticorum_star) binaries (probes of accretion at an entirely different mass scale, and of interest as both low-frequency gravitational wave sources and possible progenitors of Type Ia supernovae)
+- Ultracompact [white dwarf](https://en.wikipedia.org/wiki/AM_Canum_Venaticorum_star) binaries (probes of accretion at an entirely different mass scale, and of interest as both low-frequency gravitational wave sources and possible progenitors of Type Ia supernovae)
 - High performance computing & survey science; X-ray astronomy

 A general theme of my research is studying compact object accretion and binaries across the mass scale.
 These systems can yield rich insights into atomic physics, plasma physics, and strong-field gravity, which are all exciting questions to me.